graynwhite/cashRegister/README.md

 - Jqueryui
 - Dough(nathansearles/Dough) for jquery cookies
 - jTable.org
-- Bootstrap (getbootstrap.com)
+- Bootstrap (getbootstrap.com)?
 - SimpleTest (http://www.simpletest.org/)
 - simpleCart.js (http://simpleCart.org)

 System Possibilities
 --------------------
-With the incorporation simpleCart.js, it is possible to install credit card payments using Paypal, Google Pay, Yahoo Pay, or Amazon.
+With the incorporation of latest simpleCart.js, it is possible to install credit card payments using Paypal, Google Pay, Yahoo Pay, or Amazon.

 Things To Do
 ------------------
 - Automated void and return procedure
 - Spreadsheet output
-- Apply discount to cart.
+- Apply discounts to cart.
-- Apply discount to item.
+- Apply discounts to item.

 System Components
 ==================
 Clerk file
 ------------------
 Has fields for name, password, phone number and role.
-There are presently three roles, clerk, manager and administrator.
+There are presently three roles, clerk, manager and administrator(webmaster).
 Department File
 ------------------
 Has fields for name and tax calculation data.